We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best for timely care

 Lemonaid writes prescriptions for more than 100 birth control pills, as well as NuvaRing and the Xulane patch.
 Each prescription lasts a year, and deliveries typically include a 3-month supply.

 One of the main draws of Lemonaid is the company’s quick turnaround time.
-The delivery company aims to review medical requests within 24 hours business hours, depending on the state requirements.
-Some states will require patients to conduct a telehealth visit via phone or video before obtaining a prescription.
+The delivery company aims to review medical requests within 24 business hours, depending on your state’s requirements.
+Some states will require you to have a telehealth visit by phone or video before obtaining a prescription.

-Lemonaid is also one of the few companies available to treat patients in all 50 states as well as Washington D.C.
-Patients must be over the age of 18 to order through the service.
+Lemonaid is also one of the few companies available to treat people in all 50 states as well as Washington, D.C.
+You must be over the age of 18 to order through the service.

-Customers must pay out-of-pocket for prescriptions delivered through Lemonaid’s mail-order pharmacy.
+You’ll pay out of pocket for prescriptions delivered through the Lemonaid mail-order pharmacy.
 If you’d like to use insurance on your birth control order, Lemonaid can prescribe your birth control pill and send the order to a local pharmacy.
-Medical consultations conducted by the site are not covered by insurance.
+Insurance does not cover medical consultations conducted by the site.

 Most reviewers describe Lemonaid as fast, easy, and affordable.
 Some reviewers voice concerns about long wait times when planning a video visit with a medical professional.